Katak-support/Katak-support/README.txt

 See http://www.katak-support.com/en/content/installation-guide for installation support.

 Thanks to:
-Iva Biuklija for the Croatian translation.
+Ivan Biuklija for the Croatian translation.
+Thiago Andrade Lima for the Brazilian-Portuguese translation.
 Leon ter Linden for the Dutch translation.
-Thiago Andrade Lima for the Brazilian Portuguese translation.
 Victor Goryachko for the Russian translation.